eric8607242/OSNASLib/doc/customize/agent.md

 # How to customize the agent
-To supprot searching architectures on various tasks (e.g., classification, face recognition, and object detection), OSNASLib allow users to customize the training agent for different training pipeline.
-With the the customizing training agent, the search agent and evaluate agent can incorporate different training pipeline to search the architectures and evaluate the searched architecture by scratch.
+To supprot searching architectures for various tasks (e.g., classification, face recognition, and object detection), OSNASLib allow users to customize the training agent for different training pipeline.
+With the the customizing training agent, user do not need to implement the detail of searching process and evaluating process.
+By incorporate the training agent into the pre-implemented search agent and evaluate agent, user can search the architectures and evaluate the searched architecture by scratch easily.
 In this document, will briefly introduce how to customize the agent for your task in `agnet/` easily.

 ## Generate Template
 ```